 Unfortunately, some of these presents and celebrations can pose a threat to both the public and the aviation industry and the purpose of this advisory is to identify the requirements necessary to ensure the safety of all without detracting from the enjoyment of the Season.

 Activities likely to present the greatest risk to aviation and public safety in general include the flying of small unmanned aircraft (also known as drones or unmanned aerial vehicles) kites, sky lanterns and firework displays.

 Small Unmanned Aircraft

-The interest in and operation of small unmanned aircraft (SUA) has continued to increase significantly across the Cayman Islands particularly in the congested areas of West Bay, Seven Mile Beach, George Town and in the vicinity of the airports.
+The interest in and operation of small unmanned aircraft (SUA) has continued to increase significantly across the Cayman Islands particularly in the congested areas of West Bay, Seven Mile Beach and Smith’s Cove, George Town and in the vicinity of the airports.
 Such operations pose a high risk of an incident or accident involving an SUA and a conventional aircraft.
-In addition to aircraft taking off and landing at the airports, there are also frequent flights involving the MRCU spray planes and the RCIPS and CIH helicopters all of which operate at low-level throughout the Cayman Islands.
+In addition to aircraft taking off and landing at the airports, there are also frequent flights involving the MRCU spray plane and the RCIPS and CIH helicopters all of which operate at low-level throughout the Cayman Islands.